2013 Horlivka chemical accident: Reaction

 On 7 August 2013 the Prime Minister of Ukraine Mykola Azarov said that all victims will receive assistance and Social Policy Minister Nataliya Korolevska will go to Horlivka to determine the cause of the accident, then a separate meeting of the Cabinet of Ministers will be devoted to this issue.

 Head of Donetsk Regional State Administration Andriy Shishatskiy said that there is no reason to panic because the allowable ammonia concentration was not exceeded, and the accident will not affect the work of the plant.

 Follow-up

-On Oct 7th, Concern Stirol JSC announced plans to diagnose 14 km of its ammonia pipelines and to conduct major repairs and modernization at the No.1 Ammonia Shop.
+On 7 October 2013, Concern Stirol JSC announced plans to diagnose 14 km (7.4 mi) of its ammonia pipelines and to conduct major repairs and modernization at the No.1 Ammonia Shop.